 When politicians and journalists use the phrase "carbon pollution," to which of the following substances are they typically referring?

-There are more than 10 million different carbon compounds, but politicians and media outlets have been using the term "carbon pollution" to refer to carbon dioxide (CO2).
-This phrase is unscientific because CO2 is not "carbon," just as H2O (water) is not "hydrogen."
-The term is also misleading because it conflates CO2 -- which is a colorless, odorless, and relatively nontoxic gas -- with noxious substances like carbon monoxide and black carbon.
-Reinforcing this false narrative, media outlets have published articles and commentaries that refer to CO2 as "carbon pollution" while showing pictures of billowing smokestacks.
-Likewise, President Obama referred to CO2 as "carbon pollution" while criticizing "polluters" who "emit the dangerous carbon emissions that contaminate the water we drink and pollute the air that we breathe."
+There are more than 10 million different carbon compounds, but politicians and media outlets commonly use the term "carbon pollution" to refer to just one of them: carbon dioxide (CO2), the primary manmade greenhouse gas.
+Calling CO2 "carbon" is unscientific because CO2 is not carbon, just like H2O (water) is not hydrogen or hydrogen pollution.
+Calling CO2 "carbon pollution" is also misleading because it conflates CO2 - a colorless, odorless, and relatively nontoxic gas - with highly noxious substances like carbon monoxide and black carbon.
+Amplifying the deceit, media outlets have published articles and commentaries that call CO2 "carbon pollution" while showing pictures of billowing smokestacks.